 PAGE LENGTH: 5

-LOCATION: Volume 6 Tab 55

 DEFINITIONS, TERMS AND ABBREVIATIONS:

 Inspection Checklist – A department form used to guide an inspector in performing a facility inspection.
 The checklists are specific to the type of facility being inspected.

 Municipal Waste – Garbage, refuse, industrial lunchroom or office waste and other material, including solid, semisolid or contained gaseous material resulting from operation of residential, municipal, commercial or institutional establishments and from community activities; and sludge not meeting the definition of residual or hazardous waste under this section from a municipal, commercial or institutional water supply treatment plant, waste water treatment plant or air pollution control facility.